 Google, Facebook and Yelp are the biggest drivers of reviews.
 But product review functionality (mentioned above) and other industry specific sites like Houzz and Angie’s List offer customers other opportunities to leave reviews.

 The most important ones depend on your industry and goals.
 We tend to tell clients to focus on Google and Facebook as those are huge SEO drivers (more on that later).
 But restaurants and local shops should also focus on Yelp, while home service businesses should focus on things like Angie’s List.
-Check out some examples below.

 Why Do Reviews Matter?